gwen-williams/WeedsPy_MCMC/README.md

 * `nwalkers` : number of emcee walkers
 * `freq_unit` : the unit of the frequency, either MHz, GHz, or Hz.

 Other parameters that (in my experience) are regularly tweaked are set within the body of your main Python scripts, rather than the parameter file.
-Examples of how to do this are shown in the `example_scripts` sub-directory, but each one is detailed here too:
+Examples of how to do this are shown in the `example_scripts` sub-directory, and each one is detailed here:

 * Initial walker positions : this should be a list, N elements long, where N is the number of free parameters.
 * The priors of your free parameters : this should be a list, Nx2 elements long.
 Each pair of numbers corresponds to the lower and upper bounds respectively of one of the free parameters.
 For example, for the case where there are 2 free parameters,